core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ### Response Codes and Handling DNS and CoAP errors

-A DNS response indicates either success or failure in the Response code of the DNS header (see {{-dns}} Section 4.1.1).
-It is RECOMMENDED that CoAP responses that carry any valid DNS response use a "2.05 Content" response code.
+A DNS response indicates either success or failure in the RCODE of the DNS header (see {{Section 4.1.1 of -dns}}).
+It is RECOMMENDED that CoAP responses that carry a parseable DNS response use a "2.05 Content" response code.

 CoAP responses using non-successful response codes MUST NOT contain a DNS response and MUST only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.

-Communication errors with a DNS server (e.g., timeouts) SHOULD be indicated by including a SERVFAIL DNS response in a successful CoAP response.
+Communication errors with an upstream DNS server (e.g., timeouts) MUST be indicated by including a DNS response with the appropriate RCODE in a successful CoAP response, i.e., using a 2.xx response code.

 A DoC client might try to repeat a non-successful exchange unless otherwise prohibited.
 The DoC client might also decide to repeat a non-successful exchange with a different URI, for instance, when the response indicates an unsupported Content-Format.